janraj/Networking/dsr/README.md

 <a name="adc"></a>
 ## **4. Tier-1 Configurations**

-   As of now there is no automated configurations available for Tier-1 ADC.
-We have to make one time static configurations on Tier-1 ADC.
+   As of now, there are no automated configurations available for Tier-1 ADC.
+We have to make a static configurations on Tier-1 ADC.

 - ### Configure Virtual Server on ADC.